webfashionist/RichText/README.md

 **Preview**

 - `preview` (default: `(boolean) false`) :: If set to true, the `contenteditable` property is set to `false` and the toolbar buttons are not loaded.

+**Placeholder**

+- `placeholder` (default: `(string) ''`) :: If a non-empty string is set, a placeholder will be shown if no text has been written in the `contenteditable` part of the editor.
+HTML code without text is considered empty and displays the placeholder.

 **Tabbing**